-Novel Corona virus, or COVID-19 Virus as it is now named, is coming to our communities whether we’re ready or not.
+Novel Corona virus, or COVID-19 as it is now referred to, is coming to our communities whether we’re ready or not.
 It’s already here in Australia and, as of 5th March 2020 it has claimed the lives of three people in this country – three of our seniors, the most at-risk people in this scenario.

 Additionally, the number of cases in the broader community has risen and authorities are unsure whether people living in some remote Aboriginal communities have been infected with the virus after a tourist on a flight from Sydney to Darwin last week presented to the Darwin hospital with the virus.

 The World Health Organisation (WHO) reports that the virus appears to have a higher mortality rate than the flu, although this could be because there may be many unreported mild cases of the disease.